eldun/eldun.github.io/_posts/2023-03-01-model-samples-randomizer.md

 ---
 title: "Mixing it up:"
 subtitle: "Creating Random Sample Kits on the Model:Samples"
-excerpt: "One of my favorite samplers lacks the ability to create a random kit on the fly - are there any workarounds to do so?"
+excerpt: "One of my favorite afforadable samplers lacks the ability to create random kits - are there any workarounds to do so?"
 use-math: true
 use-raw-images: false
 toc: true